Danielle DeVille, PhD

 Education and Experience

-• Clinical Psychologist Psychologist, Harney & Associates, Richmond VA
+• Clinical Psychologist, Harney & Associates, Richmond VA

-• Clinical Assistant Faculty, Eating Disorders Center, Division of Developmental and Behavioral Medicine, Children’s Mercy Hospital, Kansas City, MO
+• Clinical Psychologist, Eating Disorders Center, Children’s Mercy Hospital, Kansas City KS

-• Postdoctoral Fellows, University of California San Diego, Eating Disorders Center for Treatment and Research, Department of Psychiatry, San Diego, CA
+• Postdoctoral Fellow, UCSD Eating Disorders Center for Treatment and Research – Pediatric Program, University of California, San Diego, San Diego, CA

 • PhD in Clinical Psychology, The University of Tulsa, Tulsa OK

-• Predoctoral Residency, University of California, San Diego, UCSD Eating Disorders Center for Treatment and Research
+• Predoctoral Residency, UCSD Eating Disorders Center for Treatment and Research – Adolescent and Adult Programs, University of California - San Diego, San Diego, CA

-• BS in Biology, University of Mary Washington, Fredericksburg VA
+• BS in Psychological Science, University of Mary Washington, Fredericksburg, VA

 • DeVille, D. C.,+ Richson, B.N+, Wierenga, C. E., Kaye, W. H., & Ramirez, A. L. (2024).
 Expanding considerations for treating avoidant/restrictive food intake disorder at a higher level of care.
 Journal of Eating Disorders, 12, PMID: 38254246. +denotes shared first-author